hargoniX/master/thesis/thesis.typ

 = Conclusion and Future Work <sect_conclusion>
 In this thesis I presented Chako, the first finite model finding tool integrated with a dependently typed theorem prover.
-While the underlying translation is limited to only ML-style polymorphism for now, Chako is already able to translate and find counterexamples for a large part of the Lean standard library.
+While the underlying translation is limited to only ML-style polymorphism for now, Chako is already able to translate and find counterexamples for several theories in Lean's standard library.

 With the basic theoretical approach in place, a natural next step would be to extend the support for